 Firstly, the breaking down of the learning journey into small parts needs to happen just once, from start to finish!
 This should take account of the learners’ typical domain-specific journey to fluency in a well-thought-out manner to ensure that all of the detailed minutiae are in place at the design stage.
-Teachers should never need to deconstruct the curriculum for themselves.
+Teachers (and schools) should never need to deconstruct the curriculum for themselves!
 This detail should be immediately accessible (i.e. in an online digital format) to reduce teachers’ workload.
 This curriculum separates Basic Skills and Wider Maths Skills to allow prioritisation of the Basic Skills learning journey which then informs the timing of the Wider Maths learning journey.
 This curriculum understands that constructing schemas transcends year groups.
 Where schemas connect to each other, the curriculum chronology must ensure learners ‘turn up’ to lessons with the pre-requisite background knowledge.
 Following this learning journey prevents the crippling inefficiency experienced when teachers constantly search for, and perhaps suddenly find, learning gaps.

 ii) The Expected Journey

-Secondly, running through this curriculum journey there must be a timeline that describes a minimum, yet high, expectation for all learners (without a relevant learning difficulty) to acquire core knowledge.
-This allows teachers across the school to keep a large group together for explicit teaching of core knowledge.
-Maintaining the correct cognitive load for the class, also reduces workload for teachers.
-A large cohort group will have a predictable background knowledge, as opposed to an unknown one.
+Secondly, running through this curriculum journey there must be a timeline that describes a minimum, yet high, expectation for all learners (without a relevant learning difficulty) to acquire basic skills.
+This allows teachers across the school to keep a large group together for explicit teaching of Basic Skills.
+Maintaining the correct cognitive load for the class also reduces the workload for teachers.
+A large cohort group will have a predictable level of background knowledge, as opposed to an unknown one.
 The actual standard of this minimum, yet high, expectation journey will be driven by a combination of:

 - research evidence that identifies what children can reasonably be expected to achieve at a given age,

 - national/global age-related expectations, and

 - the school’s individual ambition and identity.

-This connecting of the core knowledge curriculum content to an expected timeline, happens at all levels of time considerations.
-Learners are expected to be kept ‘on track’ across a year, a term, a week, a lesson etc..
+This connecting of the basic skills curriculum content to an expected timeline must allow tracking of progress and attainment across a year, a term, a week, a lesson, etc.

 iii) Adaptive Teaching